-Last week, I saw a group of brave young men, all in their early youth, create a battle for the sake of their ideals and accept death.
-I saw the leader of them fight till the last.
+Last week, I saw a group of brave young men, all in their early youth, create a battle for the sake of their ideals, and accept death.
+I saw their leader fight till the last.
 He witnessed all his friends fall down around him.
-He saw himself surrounded with guns.
-He folded his arms, raised his head and said, ‘Kill me.’
+He saw himself surrounded by guns.
+He folded his arms, raised his head, and said, ‘Kill me.’
 The guns were raised.
 ‘Kill me too.
 I’m with him,’ said another young man who might have escaped the butchery.
 The youths smiled at each other.
 The guns did not let the smiles end.

 Two days later, a chance word heard on the radio revived the almost forgotten scene in my mind.
 And then I looked anew at the face of that hero who had ordered ‘kill me!’ when he was still so young that his enemy said, ‘It was like shooting a flower.’
 I looked one by one at all his comrades.
 And the grief came rushing and did not loosen its grasp even when the day passed away.

 It did not matter that I had met those brave souls only in the pages of a book.
-(Les Misrables, read my review of the book).
+(Les Miserables, read my review of the book).

 Such is the power of a good book.
 It grips you, it imbibes in your heart, it shakes your thoughts.
 And even when you think you have escaped its shadows, you may find that they had entered your heart nevertheless and were only waiting to spring on you at the opportune moment.

 I have often been asked about what inspires me.
 I think much of my inspiration stem from the awesome people I have met.
 Some real, many fictitious.